 “You have a plan?
 OK, spill it!”

 “Goes like this.
 We assign a crew to penetrate the computer systems at the Merrick, Dawson, and Brant Law Firm.
-That firm has a helicopter, a fancy one I hear, mostly for long-distance trips.
-We look for a scheduling conflict.
-Say she has to take the company Tesla SUV for a long journey because the firm needs the chopper.
+The firm has a fancy helicopter, mostly for long-distance trips.
+We are looking for a scheduling conflict.
+Say she must take the company Tesla SUV for a long journey because the firm needs the chopper.
 We reprogram her Tesla SUV en route to take an unscheduled exit down an off-ramp of our choosing.
 There, the vehicle will stop.
-We have a couple of our men approach with machine guns and perforate the lot of them.”
+We arrange for a couple of our men with machine guns to perforate the lot of them.”

-“Explain to me again how you can reprogram a Tesla or other self-driving vehicle?
+“Explain to me again how you can reprogram a Tesla or other self-driving vehicle.
 I’ve read in Forbes that the satellite link connecting the vehicles to the Tesla factories and dealerships is impossible to break.”

 “Oh, indeed it is.
-In fact, it’d take a quantum computer to break that encryption.
+It’d take a quantum computer to break that encryption.
 Quantum computing is still in its infancy; the machines are hellishly expensive and unavailable to us.”

 “So, how do you do it?”